UbuntuBudgie/QuickChar/README.md

 - Place all files in one directory
 - Run `quickchar`
 - Press (at this moment) Super+Alt+C to call the window
+- Press again to toggle visibility, or Escape to hide

 # N.B.